From digital transformation of cities to cities which are building futures

 - In all case a reduction of an estimate 60-80% in the deployment time have been identified.
 An acceleration of the local economy transformation in the first two years of the projects can be observed.

 - The return on the investment has an exponential behaviour as for the same volume of investment a multiple business models can be developed.

 - The needed investment decreases by the number of the services which can be served with an integrated smart infrastructure.

 - The management of the integrated smart infrastructure can be simplified due to its unified legal framework which further decreases its maintenance costs.

 - In 8 of 10 cases a full automatisation of the processes can be achieved.

 Integrated Smart Infrastructure: Opportunities for building new futures

 The Integrated Smart Infrastructure can be used as a vehicle for building the dreamed future of a city.
-The proposed approach for its design defines in first place its purpose then sets the basis for the realisation of a new future vision.
-The responsable team in the city council can plan for a 10, 20, 100 years the future of the city.
+Cities Building Futures approach for its design defines in first place its purpose and sets the base for the realisation of the new vision for the future.
+The responsable team in the city council can plan for the next 10, 20, 100 years.

 At a regional scale, it creates opportunities for regional stability and prosperity.